 - (a) "Capital improvement project" real property acquisition, new construction or rehabilitation of existing facilities, and repairs and renovations as defined in G.S.
 143C-1-1. - (b) "Formal capital improvement project" a project requiring the estimated expenditure of public money in an amount equal to or more than the monetary threshold as defined in G.S.
 143-129(a). - (c) "Informal capital improvement project" a project requiring the estimated expenditure of public money in an amount less than the monetary threshold as defined in G.S.
-143-129(a).
+143-129(a). - History Note: Authority G.S.
+115D-5; Eff.
+November 1, 2015.

-1H SBCCC 400.2 Surplus and Irreparable Books and Book-Like Media

-Books and book-like media originally purchased from State or federal funds, when they are no longer useful to an institution shall be disposed of by the institution.
+1H SBCCC 400.2 Surplus and Irreparable Books and Book-Like Media Books and book-like media originally purchased from State or federal funds, when they are no longer useful to an institution shall be disposed of by the institution.
 Book-like media include audio visual materials, CD's, electronic resources, and other learning resources of durable nature.
 These materials may be destroyed locally through standard recycling methods or disposed of by the institution through a local sale; disposed of through a profit-sharing arrangement with a company that resells and recycles books and book-like media; through donations to non-profit, tax-exempt organizations (including college foundations) or tax-supported agencies or institutions; or through public bid sale by the State Surplus Property Agency.
 Colleges shall maintain records and receipts of each sale for auditing purposes.
-Colleges shall use any receipts generated from the sale of surplus books and book-like media.
+Colleges shall use any receipts generated from the sale of surplus books and book-like media to purchase additional books and book-like media.